-Non-retail funds may be marketed by authorised AIFMs on the basis of the AIFMD passport or by authorised distributors on the basis of the Markets in Financial Instruments Directive (MiFID) passport.
+Non-retail funds may be marketed by authorised alternative investment fund managers based on the AIFMD passport or by authorised distributors based on the Markets in Financial Instruments Directive (MiFID) passport.
 Investors in SIFs, SICARs and RAIFs must qualify as well-informed investors.
-In the European Economic Area (EEA), non-retail funds may be marketed to professional investors within the meaning of the AIFM Law.
+In the EEA, non-retail funds may be marketed to professional investors within the meaning of the AIFM Law.